k-rns/workshop_data_reuse/_episodes/03_dataset_locally.md

 ---
-title: "From the ERDDAP dataset to your computer"
+title: "Online data to your computer"
 teaching: 20
 exercises: 30
 questions: